 It is interesting to see in this context, that the problem solved in this paper does not even appear in many other programming languages.
-For example, standard C [5] and C++ [9] do not allow nested procedures at all, so the notion of nested procedure values is simply not applicable.
+For example, standard C [6] and C++ [10] do not allow nested procedures at all, so the notion of nested procedure values is simply not applicable.
 (C++ function objects are a completely different matter; they can be used to some extent to simulate nested procedure values.)
 Breuel [3], however, describes a corresponding extension for C++ that is implemented in the GNU C (but interestingly not in the GNU C++) compiler.
 Following the typical style of C and C++, however, the problem of dangling procedure values (just as the problem of dangling pointers) is not addressed at the language level, but left to the programmer, i. e., he is responsible for using the concept correctly.
 Here, the approach presented in this paper could be applied in the same way as for Oberon-2 to make the language safer.

-Likewise, Eiffel [6] does not provide nested procedures, while other object-oriented languages such as Java [2] do not provide procedure (resp. method) values at all, so nested procedure values are not appropriate either.
+Likewise, Eiffel [7] does not provide nested procedures, while other object-oriented languages such as Java [2] do not provide procedure (resp. method) values at all, so nested procedure values are not appropriate either.
 (Eiffel agents are again a completely different matter, comparable to C++ function objects.)

-Functional languages such as Lisp [15], Haskell [11], or ML [8] fully support nested functions including closures, which are just another name for nested procedure values.
+Functional languages such as Lisp [16], Haskell [12], or ML [9] fully support nested functions including closures, which are just another name for nested procedure values.
 But since pure functional languages lack the notion of variables to which closures might be assigned, the problem of dangling closures can only appear when a function returns a locally defined function, which is forbidden in the present paper by rule R2, but typically allowed in functional languages.
 In such a case, the runtime system takes care to retain the environment of a function (i. e., the non-local values it accesses) as long as necessary, even after the enclosing function has exited.
+While this solution is quite elegant and convenient from a conceptual point of view, its implementation is rather expensive since activation records cannot be simply put on a LIFO stack, but have to be dynamically allocated and garbagecollected on a heap.